-Director remuneration
+Director and executive remuneration

-The remuneration accrued by the members of the Board of Directors of Ebro Foods, S.A. totaled 5,682 thousand euros in 2019 (2018: 5,049 thousand euros), broken down as follows (in thousands of euros):
+Director remuneration. - The remuneration accrued by the members of the Board of Directors of Ebro Foods, S.A. totaled 5,682 thousand euros in 2019 (2018: 5,049 thousand euros), broken down as follows (in thousands of euros):